Hi, I’m Gerry aka The Branding Evangelist

 Who Am I?

-Brand Dream Maker & Strategist, Speaker, Trainer, Coach, Creator of The Big Brand Formula, USC Grad – BS & MBA Degrees with Honors, Detroit Born-And-Raised, Motown Music Aficionado, Jazz Lover, NBA Fan, Cat & Dog Person, Solid Values, Strong Work Ethic, Excellence-Driven, Upbeat, Kid-At-Heart, Bon Vivant and All-Around Nice Guy!
+Brand Dream Maker & Strategist, Speaker, Trainer, Coach, Creator of The Big Brand Formula, USC Grad – BS & MBA Degrees with Honors, Midwest Born-And-Raised, Motown Music Aficionado, Jazz Lover, NBA Fan, Cat & Dog Person, Solid Values, Strong Work Ethic, Excellence-Driven, Upbeat, Kid-At-Heart, Bon Vivant and All-Around Nice Guy!

 How I Became